Upcoming Trips and Events

 Cost: $100 per adult and $50 per child under age 18.
-This does not include transportation, food, lodging, or Stratford Hall Grounds Fees of $10 per adult and $6 per child under age 12 each day.
+This does not include transportation, food, lodging, or Stratford Hall's Grounds Fees of $14 per adult and $10 per child under age 12, which I collect each morning.

-We recommend this trip for adults and for children ages 7 and up.
+This trip is for adults and for children ages 8 and up.

 FOR MORE INFORMATION, OR TO REGISTER FOR THIS WONDERFUL TRIP, e-MAIL firstname.lastname@example.org OR CALL ME AT 610-209-0758.

 Lackawanna Valley, PA Fossils and Minerals Collecting Trip

 Sunday, October 29th, 2017

 The Scranton area is rich in iron and coal mining history.
 Northeastern Pennsylvania contains the largest deposits of anthracite or "hard coal" in the world.
 The trees that metamorphosed into coal also left their fossil remains in the shale.